Chart Color Schemes

 Population growth drivers in Port Adelaide are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Port Adelaide's population was around 12,970 as of November 2025.
-This showed an increase of 1,381 people (11.9%) since the 2021 Census, which recorded a population of 11,589.
-The growth was inferred from the estimated resident population of 12,583 in June 2024 and an additional 380 validated new addresses since the Census date.
-This resulted in a population density ratio of 1,000 persons per square kilometer, roughly inline with averages across locations assessed by AreaSearch.
-Port Adelaide's growth of 11.9% since the 2021 census exceeded the state average of 7.1%, positioning it as a growth leader in the region.
+Port Adelaide's population was approximately 14,065 as of February 2026.
+This figure reflects a growth of 2,476 people (21.4%) since the 2021 Census, which recorded a population of 11,589.
+The increase is inferred from the estimated resident population of 12,560 in June 2024 and an additional 378 validated new addresses since the Census date.
+This results in a population density ratio of 1,084 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Port Adelaide's growth of 21.4% since the 2021 census surpassed the state average of 9.0%, positioning it as a growth leader in the region.
 Overseas migration contributed approximately 55.5% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, an above median population growth is projected for the area, with an expected expansion of 2,339 persons by 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 14.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, demographic trends suggest an above median population growth for statistical areas analysed by AreaSearch, with Port Adelaide projected to increase by 2,339 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 5.9% over the 17-year period.

 Frequently Asked Questions - Population